OKFNat/armsScraper/README.md

 **Corrections in raw html**

-In some HTML tables were errors, which were corrected manually after downloading the html files.
+In some HTML tables were errors, which were corrected manually after downloading the html files cause it was easier than coding a proper function in the scraper.

 ### Soundness
 - "Statistics are compiled differently by each Member State: no uniform standard is used.
 Consequently, owing to current procedures regarding arms export reporting or data protection legislation, not all countries have been able to submit the same information (3):"
 - "With regard to actual exports authorised by EU Member States (row (c)), it is important to note that Belgium, Denmark, Germany, Poland, Greece, Ireland and the United Kingdom could not provide these data while France and Italy have reported total values only.
 No aggregation is therefore reported at the EU level."

+For more corrections of data, look at the specific reports below.

 ### 16th Report - 2013
 [Original HTML](http://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52015XG0327(05)&rid=1)